groupvine/gv-doc/2-members/1_2-membersAdd.md

 Note
-* Looking just at Tim, if Tim was on the golfers list before this file was uploaded, then he would have been removed from the golfers list when the upload was complete.
+* Looking at Tim, if Tim was on the golfers list before this file was uploaded, then he would have been removed from the golfers list when the upload was complete.